viromelab/TRACESPipeLite/README.md

 ## 2. Database build and quality check ##

-The high-quality database is fundamental for high accuracy in metagenomic classification.
+A high-quality database is fundamental for high accuracy in metagenomic classification.
-The TRACESPipeLite already includes a database at the src directory.
+TRACESPipeLite already includes a database at the src directory, with the name VDB.fa.lzma.
-Nevertheless, the following procedure includes instruction on how to create and check the quality of a specific database with the following 42 human viruses:
+Nevertheless, the following procedure includes instructions on how to create and check the quality of a specific database with the following 42 human viruses:
 ```
 B19V
 BufaV